The Ultimate Guide to SLI/SLO

 Introduction

-How did you all"The experience of the service we operate is gradually deteriorating."Are you preventing this?
+How did you all"The experience of the service we operate is gradually getting worse."Are you preventing this?

-Over time, an Internet service may experience an increase in the number of database records, resulting in worsening latency, or as the service grows, the number of requests may increase, resulting in high load and a poor user experience.
+As time passes, the number of database records for an internet service may increase, worsening latency, or as the service grows, the number of requests may increase, resulting in high load and a poor user experience.

-By using SLI/SLO, we can visualize these potential service degradations as quality metrics and respond accordingly.
+By implementing SLI/SLO, we can visualize these potential service degradations as quality indicators in quantitative numbers and respond accordingly.

-In this article, the authorEmbedded SREI joined another team as aSLI/SLOWe have summarized the procedures and know-how for introducing the system.
+In this article, the authorEmbedded SREI joined another team as aSLI/SLOThis page summarizes the procedures and know-how for implementing the system.

 By reading this, you will get some tips on how to smoothly introduce SLI/SLO when you join another team as an Embedded SRE.

-It may take more than six months from the introduction of SLIs/SLOs to the point where the team is autonomously managing them, so patience is essential.
+It may take more than six months from the introduction of SLI/SLO to the point where the team is autonomously implementing the SLI/SLO, so patience is essential.

 Along the way, you will encounter situations where you can enjoy the benefits of SLI/SLO.
-Once you experience them, you can use those benefits as motivation to keep using them.
-For example, you can detect potential degradation in service quality early and share a common language with team members other than engineers.
+Once you experience them, you can use those benefits as motivation to maintain them.
+For example, you can detect potential deterioration in service quality early on and have a common language with team members other than engineers.

 1. Gaining credibility